WebAssembly/wasi-keyvalue/keyvalue-handle-watch.md

 </ul>
 <h2><a name="wasi:keyvalue_readwrite">Import interface wasi:keyvalue/readwrite</a></h2>
 <p>A keyvalue interface that provides simple read and write operations.</p>
+<p>A read/write operation is an operation that acts on a single key-value pair.</p>
+<p>The value in the key-value pair is defined as a <code>u8</code> byte array and the intention
+is that it is the common denominator for all data types defined by different key-value stores to handle data, ensuring compatibility between different key-value stores.
+Note: the clients will be expecting serialization/deserialization overhead to be handled by the key-value store.
+The value could be a serialized object from JSON, HTML or vendor-specific data types like AWS S3 objects.</p>
+<p>Data consistency in a key value store refers to the gaurantee that once a
+write operation completes, all subsequent read operations will return the value that was written.</p>
+<p>The level of consistency in readwrite interfaces is <strong>eventual consistency</strong>,
+which means that if a write operation completes successfully, all subsequent read operations will eventually return the value that was written.
+In other words, if we pause the updates to the system, the system eventually will return the last updated value for read.</p>
 <hr />
 <h3>Types</h3>
 <h4><a name="bucket"><code>type bucket</code></a></h4>